kyuz0/amd-r9700-vllm-toolboxes/TUNING.md

 # AMD Radeon 9700 AI PRO (Navi 48) Tuning Guide

-This guide show you how to enable undervolting and raise the power limit on the Sapphire Radeon PRO R9700 on Fedora 34.
-It might work with other R9700 cards (it doesn't with the ASUS one) and other Linux distributions.
+This guide show you how to enable undervolting and raise the power limit on the Radeon PRO R9700 on Fedora 43.

 ## 1. Prerequisites (Enable Overclocking)